Xinglab/rPGA/README.md

-     -c CHROM           Chromosome to be analyzed (required) --conflict         flag to write bam file containing conflicting reads
+     -c CHROM           Chromosome to be analyzed (required) --conflict         flag to write bam file containing conflicting reads --rnaedit          flag to disregard rna editing sites when assigning reads to haplotypes
+     -e	FILE            file containing RNA editing sites; can be downloaded from RADAR (www.rnaedit.com/download/)

+** Note: if --rnaedit flag is used, a file containing RNA editing events must be provided using -e

 Once you have generated allele specific bam files for all 22 autosomal chromosomes or all 22 autosomes, X, and Y, you can merge them into one allele specific bam file